Skip to content

 Point your subdomain where you have your letsencrypt to the IP address of the server you plan to use to store email on.

-Set an MX DNS record on your domain that points to the appropriate one of:
+Set an MX DNS record on your domain that points to inbound-smtp.eu-west-1.amazonaws.com (replacing eu-west-1 with your chosen AWS region).

 Set an SPF record on your domain according to these instructions.